colejarczyk/doc/api/admin_users.rst

 .. note::

     The *22200000-0000-474c-b092-b0dd880c07e2* id is an example value.
-Your value can be different.
+Your value may be different.
-    Check in the list of all admin users if you are not sure which id should be used.
+    Check the list of all admin users if you are not sure which id should be used.

 Collection of Admin Users
 -------------------------

-To retrieve a paginated list of admin users you need to call the ``/api/admin`` endpoint with the ``GET`` method.
+To retrieve a paginated list of admin users, you need to call the ``/api/admin`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^